Why Choose Rush?

 You can also create connections through affinity groups such as the Student National Medical Association, Latino Medical Student Association, Interprofessional Minority Student Association and RushPRIDE and many more.
 Networking events, such as the annual Diversity & Inclusion Boat Cruise on Lake Michigan and quarterly social events, are hosted by the diversity and inclusion team in the Office of Integrated Medical Education, and provide the opportunity for informal networking and fellowship in a relaxed environment away from the Rush campus.

-Learn more about diversity, equity and inclusion at Rush:
+Learn more about diversity, equity and inclusion at RUSH:

 Mental Health and Wellness

-The Rush Center for Clinical Wellness was established in 2020 to create a culture of wellness and provide expanded mental health support services for all students, trainees, faculty and staff at Rush.
+The RUSH Center for Clinical Wellness was established in 2020 to create a culture of wellness and provide expanded mental health support services for all students, trainees, faculty and staff at Rush.
 The center is meant to be a safe space to improve the well-being of its visitors while creating an optimal healing environment.

 All residents and fellows are encouraged to utilize the center and have access professional counseling services at no charge, year-round, for a variety of concerns.
 You may take advantage of individual and couples’ psychotherapy with doctoral-level clinical psychologist to discuss issues ranging from managing stress and anxiety to depression and relationship problems.
 In addition, the center offers wellness coaching and mini wellness retreats to help you identify and achieve your wellness goals.

-In addition to the wellness center, the Rush Wellness Assistance Program provides a comprehensive wellness program to you and your family.
+In addition to the wellness center, the RUSH Wellness Assistance Program provides a comprehensive wellness program to you and your family.
 All services used through the program and free and confidential.
 Program highlights include:

 • Work: Professional and personal development through “skillbuilders” — free 30-45-minute online tutorials that address numerous topics including emotional well-being, achieving personal goals, managing stress, time management, the power of resilience, and much more.